top of page

 Who are the founders of Sigma Chi Psi Sorority?

-Hildra's journey in higher education administration began in 2005 at the University of Memphis, where she worked in various departments during her undergraduate years.
-In 2018, she reconnected with the academic world by joining Credentials Solutions, now part of Parchment, where she worked with college students.
-That same year, she also started a career as an independent private contractor, offering services in educational slogan creation, curriculum development, and research.
+Hildra's journey in higher education administration began in 2005 at the University of Memphis, where she gained experience across various departments during her undergraduate years.
+In 2018, she returned to the academic realm by joining Credentials Solutions, now part of Parchment.
+That same year, she also embarked on a career as an independent private contractor, providing services in educational slogan creation, curriculum development, and research.

 Does Sigma Chi Psi Sorority have chapters?